andreyputilovmaterial/MDM-Diff-py/README.md

 Everything else that is going on can be clearly found in the build.bat script - the bundle created is renamed to mdmtoolsap_bundle, couple more lines are added to get it running, the bat files are renamed, and the path to bundle is changed to mdmtoolsap_bundle within those bat files.
 Results are in dist/ subdirectory.

-## Biggest problems of this tool
-Ok we are here to talk about downsides.<br />I believe most important concerns are the following:
-* It can't handle everything.
-Yeah the tool is nice but I still want more from it
-* Memory consumptoion of large html reports.<br />Actually I did not look at it in very close detail but it looks the problem is just the number of rows and columns, just the whole size of tables.
-My code includes some js but it looks it does not make things much worse - the opposite - I am hiding certain sections and columns and it's making the page more efficient.
-I also tried to color some outputs more but it increases memory consumption a lot.
-The solution could be to select what we need more carefully, only show the necessary parts, not the whole content.
-The other solution could be to develop some sophisticated framework with ajax-loaded content and only load the visible part.
-But this is a different level of development, I wanted to keep this thing simple.
-* The price for support<br />I always wanted to keep this tool simple, but unfortunately I am actively using it and I always want something more, to see this tool smarter, to detect columns better, rows better, and having all different types of inputs - excel tabs of very different format, mdds from wa and from live projects, table scripts, dms code, etc... - the number of lines of code is growing and growing.
-I can handle it, not problem, it's easy for me.
-But this is growing out of limits that a different person can easily understand.